 If we did not provide you with your second dose, you must bring to your appointment a copy of your COVID vaccination certificate or have a My Health Record our practitioners can access.
 This is to ensure the booster is not given too early.

-Anyone aged 65 years and over (50 if you are of Aboriginal or Torres Strait Islander descent), severely immunocompromised (as outlined above) or a resident of an aged care home is now also eligible for a second booster (4th dose for most people, but possibly a 5th dose for some), 4 months after your last dose.
+Anyone aged 65 years and over (50 if you are of Aboriginal or Torres Strait Islander descent), severely immunocompromised (as outlined above) or a resident of an aged care home is now also eligible for a second booster (4th dose for most people, but possibly a 5th dose for some), 4 months after your last dose or three months after you actually had COVID-19.
 The recommended booster is either Pfizer or Moderna and can be booked via the links above.

 ONLINE BOOKING PROCESS: